 In the world of stand-up comedy, there is a term called openers.
 It’s usually a snappy hard-hitting joke that will have you take your prospects into your hands.

 With a little practice and loads of presence of mind, you can use the same techniques within your sales presentation.

 At the same time, you shouldn’t force the humor or appear it to be rehearsed.
 It will instantly become unfunny and make you look like a total manipulator.
 Also, you are under constant risk of appearing to be obnoxious.
 If you are not confident about pulling it off, it’s better to stay on the safe side.

 Empathy: Understand your Client Business

-In retrospect, you might look back at a client meeting and think what you could have done differently to have a successful outcome.
+In retrospect, you might look back at a client meeting and think about what you could have done differently to have a successful outcome.

 I’m willing to bet that it wasn’t because of the want of pitching it harder.
 Instead, you could have possibly provided a better understanding of your customer.

-If you are good active listener to your customers, you might be able to glean insights about actual problems.
+If you are a good active listener to your customers, you might be able to glean insights about actual problems.
 This may also throw light into the particular pain points that affect your customer interactions.